 The number of major target limb amputations were very low in all three cohorts, with no amputations in the CTO, two in the long lesion, and one in the de novo ISR cohorts, he told VIVA attendees.
 Kaplan-Meier estimates of five-year freedom from all-cause mortality rates with vital status were 78.2% (CTO), 75.2% (long lesion), and 81.4% (ISR).

 “This is the first presentation of prospectively collected five-year data from prespecified in-stent restenosis, long lesion and chronic total occlusion cohorts from a large global DCB study,” said Tepe.

-He concluded: “High five-year freedom from clinically driven TLR was demonstrated in all three prespecified cohorts, but it was slightly lower in the de novo ISR cohort, highlighting the challenging nature of ISR lesions.
+He concluded: “High five-year freedom from clinically-driven TLR was demonstrated in all three prespecified cohorts, but it was slightly lower in the de novo ISR cohort, highlighting the challenging nature of ISR lesions.
 No safety issues were reported in any of the cohorts.
-All-cause mortality with vital status at five years was 81.4% for de novo ISR, 75.2% for long lesions and 78.2% for CTOs.
+Freedom from all-cause mortality with vital status at five years was 81.4% for de novo ISR, 75.2% for long lesions and 78.2% for CTOs.
 These data support incorporating the use of the IN.PACT Admiral DCB into clinical treatment algorithms for complex femoropopliteal disease.”